vzx7/chat3-manager-backend/README.md

 This application implements the server part of the local hosting management manager.
 The client part of the application is located in the repository [chat3-manager-frontend](https://github.com/vzx7/chat3-manager-frontend).

-The application is built on the basis of a starter [typescript-express-starter](https://github.com/ljlm0402/typescript-express-starter).
+The application is built on the basis of a starter [TypeScript Express Starter](https://github.com/ljlm0402/typescript-express-starter).

 ## Technologies